igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 Hence, loss bits do not provide a viable new mechanism to attack data integrity and secrecy.

-Since the mechanisms here described can generally be applicable to different client-server protocols, more security aspects must be treated based on the specific application.
-As an example for QUIC, security considerations are discussed in RFC9000 and RFC9001, generally considering active or passive attackers in the network as well as attacks on specific QUIC mechanisms.
+The described techniques can generally apply to different communication protocols operating in different security environments.
+An implementation of these techniques for a particular protocol must consider specifics of the protocol and its expected operating environment.
+For example, security considerations for QUIC, discussed in {{QUIC-TRANSPORT}} and {{QUIC-TLS}}, consider a possibility of active and passive attackers in the network as well as attacks on specific QUIC mechanisms.

 ## Optimistic ACK Attack